omgnetwork/web-wallet/README.md

 3. Exit your funds back to the Rootchain.

-4. If the challenge period has passed, your exit will exist in an exit queue of that token.
-You can call process exits on this queue to receive your funds back.
+4. Process exits to receive your funds back on the Rootchain.